bz2vsr/bz2cp-install/README.md

 This guide will walk you through installing Battlezone II: Forgotten Enemies on Windows 11, starting with a stock CD-based install.

+All dependencies are downloaded from [bzscrap.org](https://www.bzscrap.org/downloads/) and included in this repo for convenience.

 ## Prerequisites

 You will need an original Battlezone II: Combat Commander CD-ROM.